graphql/graphql-spec/spec/Section 6 -- Execution.md

 finally completes that value either by recursively executing another selection set or coercing a scalar value.

-ExecuteField(objectType, objectValue, fieldType, fields, variableValues):
+ExecuteField(objectType, objectValue, fieldType, fields, variableValues, fragmentVariableValues):

 - Let {field} be the first entry in {fields}.
 - Let {fieldName} be the field name of {field}.
-- Let {argumentValues} be the result of {CoerceFieldArgumentValues(objectType, field, variableValues)}.
+- Let {argumentValues} be the result of {CoerceFieldArgumentValues(objectType, field, variableValues, fragmentVariableValues)}
 - Let {resolvedValue} be {ResolveFieldValue(objectType, objectValue, fieldName, argumentValues)}.
 - Return the result of {CompleteValue(fieldType, fields, resolvedValue,